crowdriff/javascript/README.md

   <a name="coercion--explicit"></a><a name="21.1"></a>
   - [22.1](#coercion--explicit) Perform type coercion at the beginning of the statement.

+  ### 👷🏻‍ IN PROGRESS ALERT 👷🏻‍♀️
+  This is a good idea, let's do it

   <a name="coercion--strings"></a><a name="21.2"></a>
   - [22.2](#coercion--strings)  Strings: